Roku Ultra (2019) review: Fast, flexible, fun

 - Spotty Dolby Atmos support

 Roku’s Ultra streaming media player is the company’s flagship.
 It’s been updated for 2019 with new software, faster performance, and the ability to customize the remote control.
 These changes make it the best Roku yet.
+(What’s a Roku, you ask?
+Here’s everything you need to know.)
 There’s still room for improvement, but the Ultra is a top-notch choice for media streaming.